 When you sit in meditation, the focus is often simply being mindful of your breath.
 Off the cushion as well, paying attention to the sensation of the breath entering and leaving the nostrils, or causing your belly to rise and fall, helps you stay mindful.

 You’re always breathing, but how often are you aware of it?
 Extend your sitting practice into being aware of your respiration while at work, at school or moving from one place to another.
 Be aware of your breath in the grocery line, while waiting for the bus, in traffic jams, before or after a meal, and so on.
 Just one purposeful breath brings immediate present moment awareness, and is perhaps the easiest method for improving mindfulness.

 2. Go for a Walk

-4. Remove the Clutter
+4. Remove the Busy-ness

 You still have to cook, clean, eat, fold the laundry, and brush your teeth.
-Take advantage of these mundane things.
-As you do your daily chores, pour yourself into them wholeheartedly.
+Use every chore wisely.

 As you go about your household chores, pour yourself into them wholeheartedly.
 Not only will you end up with a cleaner bathroom, more organized garage and smudge-free windows, you’ll also experience a good deal of gratitude.

 At meals, be mindful of what you are eating – not just the food on the fork, but everything that went into getting that meal on your plate in the first place.
 An incredible web of interconnectedness is involved in feeding you, from pollinating insects to the hands that cultivated the soil to the manufacturer of the tires that brought your food closer to you and everything in between.
 Once you start thinking about it, you’ll find that there are limitless reasons to be grateful.
 In a Mind Talk, the renowned English meditation master and scholar Lama Jampa Thaye explains how gratitude is a powerful practice in and of itself.